 Fourteen shipwrecks have been located off the coast between Wreck Point and Lancelin/Wedge Island, including the Vergulde Draeck (Gilt Dragon), which was wrecked in 1656.
 Most of these wrecks are great diving sites, accessible by boat.
 However, as wrecks are usually hazardous, divers must be qualified and take care.
 Read more about the wrecks along the Silver Coast here.

-If you missed out on sandboarding in Lancelin, Cervantes has its very own location.
-Known as the desert, a sand dune on the other side of the river is a popular place for sandboarding.
+If you missed out on sandboarding in Lancelin, Moore River has its very own dunes.
+Known as the desert, a sand dune on the other side of the river is popular for sandboarding.
 You can walk across the sandbar or kayak to the other side.

 Sandboards can be purchased from the Visitor Centre.

-You can return the same way or go via the Yoodook Karla Kada staircase.
+You can return the same way or via the Yoodook Karla Kada staircase.

-You can fish off the beach and have a chance of catching herring, whiting, tailor, and mulloway.
+You can fish off the beach and catch herring, whiting, tailor, and mulloway.
 Upstream in Moore River, you can find large bream.

 There’s a fully-accessible fishing platform and parking at Silver Creek and a fishing platform along the boardwalk at Stephens Crescent.

 Please take notice of the signs, and you can get measurement stickers and fishing brochures from the Visitor Centre.
-Do not leave fish hooks and lines lying around, as they are a danger to children and wildlife.
+Do not leave fish hooks and lines around, as they are dangerous to children and wildlife.
 See Fisheries for bag limits and licence fees.

 There’s also a skate park and a playground at the Guilderton Country Club.